Professor, Dept. of Political Science, University of Stockholm

 1987-98 Associate Professor at the Department of Political Science and Cekvina, Centre for Gender Studies, University of Aarhus

-2014- professor, Dept. of Political Science, Stockholm University
+1998- Professor at Dept. of Political Science, Stockholm University

 2002-03 Visiting Professor, Birkbeck College, University of London